decentropy/bip38/README.md

 # BIP38 Paper Wallet Creator

 BIP38 is a protocol which encrypts a bitcoin private key with a passphrase (using AES and scrypt), such that brute forcing will be very difficult / time consuming.
-BIP38 works with several wallet apps, and is used at sites like bitcoinpaperwallet.com and bitaddress.org.
+BIP38 works with several wallet apps, and is used at paper wallet websites like bitcoinpaperwallet.com and bitaddress.org.
 This python 2.7 script generates BIP38 encrypted paper wallets.
 This is a safe storage method, secured with a passphrase even if a stranger found it.

 **create-bip38.py** (create paper wallet)